Why should you get tested?

 Your last name is a badge you show the world.
 You may know a simple definition of your surname, but do you truly know all that it means and signifies?
 We present the full etymology to you, as well as any other surnames in your family if you desire.

 This is a personalized list of your most relevant genetic matches.
 We sort through the potential morass of data so you don’t have to.
-Family Finding greatly assists with your genealogical diggings.
+Match Explanation greatly assists with your genealogical diggings.
 You may later contact any of these new-found family members.

 Absolutely amazing!
 When I had our family’s Y-DNA tested, the results came back and I was left with more questions than answers.
 Where to begin researching all of the background and history to understand?
 When is there time to dig through the databases to find other family?
 Some help was needed and Footsteps of Ancestors definitely delivered!Kevin W.-B